davideamato/extract_tables/README.md

   ```
 This will execute the script and a progress bar will print on a single line.

+<h2> How has this been structured? </h2>

+`extract_table.py` coordinates the whole table extraction.
+It iterates over all files in the folder provided.
+- The extracted information for each pdf is stored in an instance of the object `ExtractedStudents()`
+- For each file, starting from the 2nd page, the tables are extracted by `tablula.read_pdf()` into a `Pandas Dataframe`.
+  - For a given page, the tables in the page are checked to identify it is a target table or if it is the last table in the pdf
+    - If it is a target table, then it is checked for being split over two pages and a fix is applied accordingly.
+    - If it is the last table, the exit condition is triggered
+  - Once the exit condition is triggered,
+    - An instance of `Student()` is created
+    - Instance is added to `ExtractedStudents()` object
+  - If the exit condition is not triggered, but instead the end of file (eof) is encountered.
+Then, this is handled by the exception.
+In the handling, the extracted information is stored in the same manner as if the exit condition was triggered.
+- Once all files have been processed, the `ExtractedStudents()` object is called to write the information to an excel file.

+`student.py` is where all the logic and actual processing occurs.
+There are three classes within this.
+  1. `ExtractedStudents()`
+      - It can be viewed as being the highest level.
+An analogy of this would be this manages the entire cohort of students studying a given course.
+      - This class coordinates the overall management of every instance of `Student()` that belongs to it
+  2. `Student()`
+      - An analogy for this would be an individual student studying a given course.
+This student will have grades in different subjects and each of these need to be stored, sorted and verified.
+      - This class handles all the complexity involved in storing and extracting relevant information for a given pdf.
+  3. `GradeEntry()`
+      - It can be viewed as being the lowest level.
+      - It only contains key information related to a given data entry (row in a table).
+      - This information could have simply be stored in a dictionary or a list instead.
+However, this method was adopted with the aim of improving the readability of the code.

+`utils.py` contains the useful functions (utilities) and functions that store strings needed to extracting information.

 <h2> To Do </h2>

 Refactor!

 Create the foolproof but unmaintanable beast of an exe file